temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ## Starting the Temporal Server

 Run the following command to start the Temporal Server.
-This will automatically start the Web UI.
+This command also starts the Web UI.

 ```bash
 temporal server start-dev